The Garden (band): 2014–2015: The Vadaverse Platforms and haha

-2015–2017: haha and U Want the Scoop?
+2016–2017: U Want The Scoop?

-In January 2015, The Garden twins released a 7" titled "Surprise" featuring the B-side "This Could Build Us a Home".
-They signed to Epitaph Records and in August 2015, they announced their second studio album haha and premiered the lead single, "All Smiles Over Here :)".
-They released a video for the song "Egg" on October 9, a day before the duo embarked on a world tour.
-In 2016, they released a string of singles, "Play Your Cards Right" (featuring Crazy 8), "Call This # Now" and "California Here We Go", before releasing the U Want the Scoop?
-EP in March 2017, following a video for "All Access".
+In 2016, they released a string of singles, "Play Your Cards Right" (featuring Crazy 8), "Call This # Now" and "California Here We Go", coinciding a US tour, a later "BIG$HOT JACKPOT TOUR", and Camp Flog Gnaw Carnival appearances, before releasing the U Want the Scoop?
+EP in March 2017; following a video for "All Access".

 During September 2017, the duo opened for Mac DeMarco on his North American tour.

 2018: Mirror Might Steal Your Charm

 On January 24, 2018, The Garden released the single "No Destination" on Epitaph Records with an accompanying music video.

-On February 27, they released a new music video for the single "Stallion," and announced their new album, Mirror Might Steal Your Charm, was set to release on March 30.
-A third single, "Call The Dogs Out," came out three days before the album's release on March 27.
+On February 27, they released a new music video for the single "Stallion", and announced their new album, Mirror Might Steal Your Charm, was set to release on March 30.
+A third single, "Call The Dogs Out", came out three days before the album's release on March 27.

 They also played songs from the album at the ARTE concert in 2018.

 2020: Kiss My Super Bowl Ring

 The band announced the release date of their fourth studio album, Kiss My Super Bowl Ring, on January 16, 2020.
-The announcement was supported by the album's first single, "Clench to Stay Awake."
-The album was released on March 13, 2020, and features production from 100 Gecs member Dylan Brady and Kero Kero Bonito bassist James Bulled under his side project Wharfwhit.
+The announcement was supported by the album's first single, "Clench to Stay Awake".
+The album was released on March 13, 2020, and features production from 100 gecs member Dylan Brady and Kero Kero Bonito bassist James Bulled under his side project Wharfwhit.

-On July 21, 2020, The Garden announced that they would be "cutting all ties with Burger Records forever," following numerous accusations of sexual misconduct allegedly carried out by various artists on the Burger label.
-The Garden stated that they would "not stand with anyone, any band, or any label that enables this disgusting behavior."

-2022: Horseshit on Route 66
+2022–2023: Horseshit on Route 66

 The singles "Freight Yard", "Orange County Punk Rock Legend", and "Chainsaw the Door" were released ahead of their fifth studio album, Horseshit on Route 66, which was released on September 8, 2022.

+During their touring season following the release of the album The Garden performed at the 22nd Coachella Valley Music and Arts Festival in April 2023.

+2024: Six Desperate Ballads

+In June 2024, The Garden announced the release of their first single of the year titled "Filthy Rabbit Hole" described as a West Coast lofi hardcore punk track from the '80s.

+In September, another single along with a music video was announced for the track "Ballet" with a confirmation for an upcoming Extended play.

+These singles were released ahead of their fifth extended play Six Desperate Ballads, which released on October 30, 2024.

 Side projects

 Both twins have experimental side projects: Wyatt's being Enjoy and Fletcher's being Puzzle.
-They’re also models, having campaigned for brands such as Yves Saint Laurent, Hugo Boss, Ugg, and Balenciaga.
+They are also models, having campaigned for brands such as Yves Saint Laurent, Hugo Boss, Ugg, and Balenciaga.